|Nutrition Facts (per serving)|

 2 teaspoons fresh lemon juice

 Place the apricot halves in a separate large bowl and stir in lemon juice.
 Add the sugar mixture to the apricots and toss gently to mix.
 Pour into the pastry-lined pie pan.

 Evenly distribute the butter cubes on top of the apricot mixture.
 Top with remaining pie crust and crimp the edges to seal.
 Cut slits in the top of the crust for vents.

 Place the pie on a sheet pan and bake for 35 to 40 minutes, or until golden and apricot filling just begins to bubble through the vents.

 Sprinkle the top of the pie with the 1 teaspoon white sugar as soon as it comes out of the oven.
 Cool completely before serving.

-Apricots are a stone fruit, smaller than a peach and softer than a plum.
+Apricots are a stone fruit, smaller than a peach, and softer than a plum.
 Ripe apricots are a golden orange color with a hint of red, and the skin should be smooth and void of any wrinkles, dents, or cuts.
 You want to make sure the apricots are at least the size of a golf ball and should be firm to the touch but give a little when pressed; avoid very soft or mushy fruit.
 You can buy hard apricots and ripen them at home, but do not buy hard apricots that are slightly green; they will not ripen properly.